-The new hearing aids are quite amazing.
-I can consciously feel my brain taking new form since I have been wearing them.
+My hearing aids are quite amazing.
+When I got them, I could consciously feel my brain taking new form since I have been wearing them.
 That might sound strange but trust me on this.
-My body and my whole physiology is reacting to the new sounds that I never knew existed.
+My body and my whole physiology is reacted to those new sounds that I never knew existed.
 Washing machines make sounds when their cycle is done?!
 Rain actually hits the concrete and makes noise??
-Hehe, well it does now.
-I had been wearing 2 sets of outdated analog hearing aids from over 15 years ago.
+Hehe, well it kind of does now.
+I had been wearing 2 sets of really outdated analog hearing aids from over 15 years ago.
 They had lost their real power and ability to help me over 7-8 years ago, yet I did nothing about it.
 I used the excuse of claiming that new hearing aids were far too expensive and that I was happy with what I had.
 What that really meant was, I’m still afraid to admit to the fact that I must OWN my disability, so by doing nothing about it, I could keep on blaming my hearing loss from moving forward in life.
 Admitting to this has changed a lot.
 I feel a bit silly, but also incredibly human.
 I have learned that we need to be compassionate towards ourselves when we are in the process of healing something inside.
 What does one get out of bashing them-selves for not fixing or addressing something sooner?
 Nothing.
 I’m not doing that.
 What I do know is, it is about being more than we once were, especially when we have a new awareness.
 I still love the “old me” who had the “issue.”
 I have forgiven him and send him a lot of love and energy, and this feels good.

 I am overcoming a lot of my fears by directly putting myself in positions to have to talk about how hearing loss has affected my life.
 As a college professor I have to be in front of people each and everyday.
 I have to be more direct with my students and colleagues by telling them how I feel and what I need from them.
 By being honest about what I am missing, the feelings of compassion and empathy become mutual.
 This helps both parties make an emotional connection that I feel is necessary in education.
 (I believe this will play a huge role in the future of education.)
 Sometimes I have to ask people to repeat themselves, or to speak slower, or louder.
 Sometimes I answer the wrong question and everyone laughs or looks at me with a priceless look of confusion, these two things always make me laugh, and it almost always creates a connection.
 Almost as if, that is where I begin to know someone, because they would now know me as I am.